hc20k/LLMChat/README.md

  - *Example*: `1090126458803986483,922580158454562851` or `all` (Bot will interact with every channel)

 ### [Azure], [ElevenLabs], [Silero], [Play.ht]
-Supply your API keys for the service you chose for `tts_service`
+Supply your API keys & desired voice for the service you chose for `tts_service`

 ## Starting The Bot: